4 ways to stretch your AmeriCorps stipend

 Use an app to track your spending in real-time and create a budget

 The first step in creating a budget is to track your spending.
-Download any one of the many useful apps (AmeriCorps alumni recommend Digit or Mint) and track your spending habits for a month.
+Download any one of the many useful and free financial and budgeting apps and track your spending habits for a month.
 After you’ve got a good idea for your monthly living expenses, you can then create a budget to help you stay intentional about spending and saving your money.

 Use the app or Microsoft Excel—which has pre-made templates—to create the budget that works best for you!